-Downit Anti-it- Duan and Dian Maganushla Caal Chahas Permit Activity Proposed Plan Measurable Goal Status

-As described in Part III, A.1, permittees shall conduct wet weather monitoring to gather information on the response of receiving waters to wet weather discharges from the MS4 during both wet season (July 1 through October 31) and dry Season (November 1 through June 30).

-Wet Weather Monitoring shall be conducted at outfalls, internal sampling stations, and/or in-stream monitoring locations at each water of the US that runs in each entity or entities' jurisdiction(s).

-Permittees may choose either Option A (individual monitoring) or Option B (cooprerative monitoring program).
-As described in Part III A.1.b:

-Cooperative monitoring program will monitor waters coming into the watershed (upstream) and leaving the watershed (downstream).
+Permit Activity Proposed Plan Measurable Goal Status As described in Part III, A.1, permittees shall All discharges during a storm event are collected at outfall UNM entered into a conduct wet weather monitoring to gather locations.
+Provide monitoring information on the response of receiving results of the cooperative and waters to wet weather discharges from the • UNM and its current MS4 partners have hired the assessment in signed an MS4 during both wet season (July 1 through USGS to perform sample collection at 5 each annual intergovernmental October 31) and dry Season (November 1 representative outfall locations.
+If new wet weather report. agreement with through June 30). monitoring sites are installed, certification that they several agencies are operational, and actual monitoring at these sites during the reporting Wet Weather Monitoring shall be conducted will be provided by April 15, 2016.
+A detailed cycle.
+It also provided at outfalls, internal sampling stations, and/or description of the monitoring scheme will be the EPA a monitoring in-stream monitoring locations at each water submitted for EPA and NMED approval by December plan and certification of the US that runs in each entity or entities' 2015.
+Samples will be analyzed for all of the to start monitoring jurisdiction(s). parameters in Part III A.1.b according to the schedule stormwater. in Part III A.1.b for wet weather.
+Monitoring results Permittees may choose either Option A (DMRs) will be (individual monitoring) or Option B • Composite samples are collected using an automated reported by one of the (cooperative monitoring program).
+As ISCO sampling device.
+Grab samples are collected co-permittees described in Part III A.1.b: by USGS personnel.
+Temperature probes (AMAFCA) on continuously record air and water temperatures. behalf of the Cooperative monitoring program will monitor Sondes are used to monitor D.O., water temperature, cooperative. waters coming into the watershed (upstream) and conductivity. and leaving the watershed (downstream).
 Include sampling for TSS, TDS, COD, BOD5, DO, oil and grease, E.coli, pH, total kjeldahl nitrogen, nitrate plus nitrite, dissolved phosphorus, total ammonia plus organic nitrogen, total phosphorus, PCBs and Gross alpha.
 Monitoring for temperature at outfalls and/or Rio Grande monitoring locations.

-Include additional parameters from monitoring conducted under permits NMS000101, NMR040000 or/and NMR04000I whose mean values are at or above a WQS.
+Include additional parameters from monitoring conducted under permits NMS000101, NMR040000 or/and

+NMR04000I whose mean values are at or

+above a WQS.

+Sample the pollutants for a minimum of 7

+storm events per location during the permit

+storm events per location during the perint

-Sample the pollutants for a minimum of 7 storm events per location during the permit term with at least 3 events wet season and 2 events in dry season.
+Sample the pollutants for a minimum of 7 storm events per location during the permit term with at least 3 events wet season and 2

+events in dry season.

+1